Black Bean and Beef Chili (Stovetop or Slow Cooker)

-It’s partly the combination of beef and black beans that makes me love this recipe so much.
-And definitely the fresh-squeezed lime juice and chopped cilantro stirred in at the end gets a big thumbs up from me.
-But what really puts this Chili into over-the-top status for me is the creamy avocado-cilantro-onion salsa, something I can imagine myself adding to all my Chili recipes from now on.
+I hope you try this updated recipe if it’s not too much of a carb splurge for you!
+I admit, it’s partly the black beans that make me love this chili so much.
+And the fresh-squeezed lime juice and chopped cilantro stirred into the chili at the end gets a big thumbs up from me.
+But what really puts this Chili into over-the-top status for me is the creamy avocado-cilantro-onion salsa, which I think might be the perfect topping for chili!

 What ingredients do you need?